-Martina Copley | Gallery Coordinator (Gallery Coordinator 2013-, Associate Member 2013-) is an artist, curator and writer interested in different modalities of practice and the annotative space.
-Working in film and sound, drawing and installation, she is researching a PhD of Fine Arts at the Victorian College of the Arts, University of Melbourne.
+Martina Copley | Gallery Coordinator (Gallery Coordinator 2013-, Associate Member 2013-, Artistic Director 2018-) is an artist, curator and writer interested in different modalities of practice and the annotative space.
+Working in film and sound, drawing and installation, she has recently completed a PhD of Fine Arts at the Victorian College of the Arts, University of Melbourne.
 Martina has significant experience as an independent curator of contemporary art and gallery manager in public, commercial and artist-run contexts.
 In 2001 she was arts ambassador for the Australian Pavilion of the Venice Biennale and curated WALK, a national touring exhibition with NETS Victoria in 2009.
 She was the founding curator of MAILBOX an independent public art space in Melbourne CBD, established in 2006.

 Claire Grech | Assistant Gallery Coordinator (Assistant Gallery Coordinator 2016-) is a conservation scientist currently undertaking her PhD at the University of Melbourne, and holds a Bachelor of Science (Applied Chemistry) and a Master of Cultural Materials Conservation.
 Her research is focused on the preservation of modern paintings in hot and humid climates, with a specific interest in the behaviour of acrylic paintings in Southeast Asia.
 She was the Australian Conservation Science Fellow at Harvard Art Museums (2015-2016), and has previously interned at the Art Gallery of New South Wales, and volunteered for the Women’s Art Register, Richmond.

-Kel Glaister | Gallery Technician has recently joined BLINDSIDE to advise and assist exhibiting artists with the installation and deinstallation of their work.
+Jen Matthews | Gallery Technician has recently joined BLINDSIDE to advise and assist exhibiting artists with the installation and deinstallation of their work.